GRANITE COUNTERTOPS

 QUESTION:

-does granite come from?
+Where does granite come

 ANSWER: